Who We Are

 Some examples of the investment that will help lower emissions and meet our commitment to clean, reliable affordable power follow:

-- The construction of two new, cleaner coal plants in North Carolina and Indiana, will enable the retirement of older, less efficient coal units.
+- The construction of two new, cleaner coal plants in North Carolina and Indiana, has enabled the retirement of older, less efficient coal units.
 In addition, we have spent approximately $7 billion to reduce air emissions at our remaining coal units

 - The planned construction of a new nuclear plant in South Carolina will provide a carbon-free baseload source of generation.